EvilKanoa/CIS2520/assignments/assign2/README.md

 *******************
 Program Description
 *******************
 This is a simple password vault for a single-user style setup.
-You may use it to store any passwords you wish and the passwords themselves will be encrypted using MD5.
+You may use it to store any passwords you wish.
 The vault program makes use of a hash table for faster use and more reliable performance.

 ***********
 Compilation